rehierl/node-tree-outliner/about-basics.md

 A section strictly contains a node, if that node strictly belongs to it.

 * `SxN` is right-total.
-* A section strictly contains a node (`SxN`) and may also loosely contain (`SxNx...xN`) multiple other nodes.

 Because multiple nodes may strictly belong to the same section, a section either strictly contains no node at all, a single node, or more than one nodes.

 * `SxN` is *not* functional

+**TODO** -
-A section that itself does not strictly contain any nodes, does not have to be empty (e.g. a section may consist of subsections only).
-That is, a seemingly empty section (i.e. no strict relationship with any node) may still loosely contain an infinite number of nodes.
+A section that itself does not strictly contain any nodes, does not have to be empty (e.g. a section may consist of a single subsection).
+That is, a seemingly empty section (i.e. no strict relationship with any node) may still loosely contain (`SxNx...xN`) any number of nodes.

 <!-- ======================================================================= -->
 ## Node X belongs to section Y